The Trust turns 100

 Photo: Courtesy of Sora Shimazaki/Pexels.

-Henry Kissinger’s Scholarship Legacy
+Henry Kissinger's Charitable Legacy: The Kissinger Scholarship Fund

 New York City has always served as a place of refuge for those seeking a chance for a brighter future.
 Several of The Trust’s donors were once refugees themselves.
 Henry Kissinger’s family escaped Nazi Germany and settled in New York in 1938.
 As Secretary of State, Henry Kissinger donated his share of the 1973 Nobel Peace Prize to The Trust to establish the Kissinger Scholarship Fund to benefit children of American armed service personnel killed or “lost in ‘Indochina.’”